-Basque Language in 1918-19 was, in addition to the usual language-academy functions47, that of establishing a standard language, above all written, in the face of a complicated dialectal panorama.
-The work of codification48 to that end is well on the way to being completed: morphology (noun declension, verb conjugation...), grammar, dictionaries (including spelling) have all been dealt with at length by the Academy.
-It is, however, one thing to create or standardize a code; quite another for its potential users to accept and use it49.
+Improving the language: another recurrent concern of language planners is to make the language fit for (new) purpose, in other words corpus planning.
+In the Basque case, there have been two primary concerns: the creation of a standard language and vocabulary expansion.
+One of the reasons for the foundation of the Academy (now Royal Academy) of the Basque Language was, in addition to the usual languageacademy functions, that of establishing a standard language, above all written, in the face of a complicated dialectal panorama.
+The work of codification to that end is well on the way to being completed: morphology (noun declension, verb conjugation...), grammar, dictionaries (including spelling) have all been dealt with at length by the Academy.
+It is, however, one thing to create or standardize a code; quite another for its potential users to accept and use it.
 This latter part of the path, acceptance, implementation and use of the newly created standard, has not always been a smooth one: as the solution has been to opt primarily for the central dialects, dialect users at the eastern and western ends of the Basque Country have proved to be the losers, relatively speaking.
-Speakers of Biscayan at the western end are numerous and some have been particularly vociferous.
+Speakers of Biscavan at the western end are numerous and have been particularly vociferous.
 Nevertheless, the standard has won a notable degree of acceptance.
 The second task, vocabulary expansion, is important if the language is to be used for new functions.
 At the present time the Academy oversees the work of the Basque government and other agencies in this area.
-In both those areas the earlier excesses of language purists50, which made for a language partly untional structures which allow the verb to 'move up' in sentence order, in writing as well as speech.
-A good example of elaboration, to use Haugen's terminology (Haugen 1983: 275).
+In both those areas the earlier excesses of language purists, which made for a language partly unintelligible for (and,

-47 Cf. the French Academy's objective: 'd'établir des règles certaines de la langue française, de la rendre la plus parfaite des modernes, et non seulement élégante, mais capable de traiter tous les arts et toutes les sciences' or the Royal Academy of the Spanish language's motto: 'Limpia, fija y da esplendor'.
+Cf. the French Academy's objective: 'd'établir des règles certaines de la langue française, de la rendre la plus parfaite des modernes, et non seulement élégante, mais capable de traiter tous les arts et toutes les sciences' or the Royal Academy of the Spanish language's motto: 'Limpia, fija y da esplendor'.

-48 Cf. Haugen 1983: 275.
+Cf. Haugen 1983: 275.

-49 Fishman repeatedly underlines the importance and delicate nature of this second part of the process.
-For example: "It is a devastating mistake to assume that corpus planning merely requires the interplay and coordination of linguistic expertise and technological expertise, devastating certainly if one's goal is not merely to do corpus planning (i.e. not merely to create a nomenclature in chemistry, for example, or in some other modern technological area) but to have it accepted (i.e. to have it liked, learned, and used)" (Fishman 1983: 109).
+Fishman repeatedly underlines the importance and delicateness of this second part of the process.
+For example: "It is a devastating mistake to assume that corpus planning merely requires the interplay and coordination of linguistic expertise and technological expertise, devastating certainly if one's goal is not merely to do corpus planning (i.e. not merely to create a nomenclature in chemistry, for example, or in some other modern technological area) but to have it accepted (i.e. to have it liked, learned, and used)" (Fishman 1983.
+109).